Alternate Fighter: Expanded

 Prerequisites: Intelligence of 11

-Whenever you make an ability check with a set of thieves' tools or tinker's tools you can expend one Exploit Die, roll it, and add the result to your ability check.
-You can do so after you roll the d20, but before you know if you succeed or fail.
+Whenever you make an ability check with thieves' or tinker's tools, you can expend one Exploit Die and add it to your roll.
+You can do so after you roll, but before you know if you fail.

 Reposition